10 Must-See Things to Do in Chattanooga for First-Time Visitors

 Flying Squirrel

 Out of many, this is my top pick.
-This place was no less than just magic.
-The chefs here are extremely talented.
-I ordered their Brussels sprouts and truffle fries which truly made my day.
+This place was nothing less than magic.
+The chefs here are highly talented.
+I ordered their Brussels sprouts and truffle fries, which made my day.
 Both were perfectly cooked.

-However, I recently found bad news that the Flying Squirrel has been permanently closed in Chattanooga.
-But the same management opened Ernest Chinese at the same location.
+However, I recently discovered that the Flying Squirrel has been permanently closed in Chattanooga.
+But the same management opened Ernest Chinese at the exact location.
 My friend who visited Chattanooga last month told me this sad story, but he said the new restaurant is equally fantastic.
-So, if any of you visit the place, do tell me your experience in the comment section.
+So, if you visit the place, tell me your experience in the comment section.

 Community Pie

-One day during my trip, I had a strong craving for pizza.
-I researched on the internet but was not satisfied with the results, and then I left the hotel and went out into the streets.
+One day during my trip, I had an intense craving for pizza.
+I researched on the internet but was not satisfied with the results, so I left the hotel and went out into the streets.
 I asked a few locals for their pizza recommendations, and most of them suggested that I visit Community Pie.

 Furthermore, I went to the place with doubts.
-As I entered, I found it simple and a casual spot.
-I asked the staff for their best pizza, and they suggested that I try Margherita pizza with mozzarella.
+As I entered, I found it a simple and casual spot.
+I asked the staff for their best pizza, and they suggested I try the Margherita pizza with mozzarella.
 I had no clue about the menu and agreed with their suggestions.
 Guess what?
-It was the best decision on the whole tour.
+It was the best decision of the whole tour.
 Haha!
-Funny isn’t it?
-But I enjoyed the food and visited them again after some days.
-You can also have their Calabrian Chiles and basil and Spicy Bianca.
+Funny.
+But I enjoyed the food and revisited them after some days.
+You can also have their Calabrian Chiles, basil, and Spicy Bianca.

 Cashew

 Cashew is the best vegetarian restaurant in Chattanooga.
-They have been serving the locals and visitors since 2013 in North Shore.
-Along with great food, they also have an excellent variety of desserts.
+It has been serving the locals and visitors since 2013 in North Shore.
+In addition to great food, they have an excellent variety of desserts.

-I tried their Beyond Burger for $12 and it was worth it.
-Excellent presentation and perfect taste.
-It has lettuce, tomato, onions, pickles, mustard and mayo.
-You can also try their other burgers, including Beet Burger and Impossible Burger.
-Both of them cost $12 each.
+I tried their Beyond Burger for $12, and it was worth it.
+It has an excellent presentation and a perfect taste.
+It has lettuce, tomato, onions, pickles, mustard, and mayo.
+You can also try their other burgers, including Beet Burger and Impossible Burger, which both cost $12 each.

 Bottom Line